CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 - S20 passed its focused upload API and service tests (`12 passed`) on committed source/test revision `37a4b78e6ca939f8a2b6cb9e29c8fa7d46a3d41e`; see the [2026-09-23 S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
-  Hosted CI run `35859367232` passed all configured gates on pushed revision `16794b4`; its initial attempt failed two client desktop-dialog assertions, which passed on the same-SHA failed-job rerun.
-S00 is current-green.
+  The most recent hosted run `35860925179` on pushed revision `5cbe2a7` passed the backend, API, and client build gates but failed the client unit stage;
+  its same-SHA rerun repeated two desktop-dialog assertion failures.
+S00 and S03 remain partial.
+An earlier same-code revision passed hosted run `35859367232` after its own failed-job rerun.
   On 2026-09-23 the focused S02 gate
   again rendered the current loading screen and ready workspace after two unhealthy health responses; see the [2026-09-23 Tier 0